Egida/DDoS-API/README.md

 # DoS API

-Welcome to the DoS API, a simple yet powerful tool with some useful features.
+Welcome to the DoS API, a simple yet cool API with some useful features.

 ## Requirements
 Make sure you have the following before getting started: